ocpsoft/rewrite/integration-gwt/README.md

             <artifactId>rewrite-integation-gwt</artifactId>
             <version>${rewrite.version}</version>
         </dependency>

-2. This enables the HTML5 History.pushState(...) support in your application, which will now use pretty/URLs whenever possible instead of the '#' anchor tag with 'name=value' pairs.
-Note that you must modify your place tokenization to process the new information.

 3. Enable bookmarking by routing some or all URLs back to your host application file.
 Below is a recommended rule format (replace */index.jsp* with the path to your application):